kenn/sunzi/README.md

 1. SSH to `example.com` and login as `root`
 1. Transfer the content of the `remote` directory to the remote server and extract in `$HOME/sunzi`
-1. Run `install.sh` in the remote server
+1. Run `install.sh` on the remote server

 As you can see, what you need to do is edit `install.sh` and add some shell commands.
 That's it.